William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The main rock of the hills, Lickey quartzite is a soft sedimentary rock 500 million years old, the result of wind-blown desert conditions during the Cambrian Period.
 Darker quartzite on Bilberry Hill, however, shows signs of having been deposited as sand at the bottom of a shallow sea.

-Image left: Bilberry Hill quarry within the Lickey Hills Country Park.
+Image right: Bilberry Hill quarry within the Lickey Hills Country Park.
 Ordovician Lickey quartzite is folded into a recumbent fold with the fold axis running just below the top of the quarry face.
 Image by woody on Wikipedia reusable under Creative Commons licence Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)

 On Beacon Hill Keele clay was deposited in arid conditions during the Carboniferous Period by a river which ran into a shallow lake.
 Periods of increasing rainfall carried sand mixed with the clay into the lake.